 Step 2: Select Appropriate Capture Tools

 Evaluate tools against the feature requirements described in the previous section.
 Test shortlisted options in actual frontline environments before deciding.
 Involve frontline workers in evaluation to ensure usability meets their needs.
-Choose solutions that workers will actually use consistently, such as ContentBridge, which is purpose-built for frontline content workflows in multi-location brands.
+Choose solutions that workers will actually use consistently.
+ContentBridge, for example, is purpose-built for frontline content workflows in multi-location organizations.

 Step 3: Design Simple Capture Protocols